Tudat/tudat/tutorials/jsonInterface/tutorials/lifetimeMaximisationCPP/index.rst

   tudatBundle/tudatExampleApplications/satellitePropagatorExamples/SatellitePropagatorExamples/lifetimeMaximisation.cpp

-In this case, the file :class:`lifetimeMaximisation.json` used as input for all the propagations is identical to the file :class:`shared.json` created in :ref:`jsonInterface_tutorials_lifetimeMaximisation`.
+The file :class:`lifetimeMaximisation.json` used as input for all the propagations is identical to the file :class:`shared.json` created in :ref:`jsonInterface_tutorials_lifetimeMaximisation`.

 In this case, we do not write a C++ application because we want to use Tudat features that cannot be provided through a JSON file, but because we want to avoid having to generate a different input file for each propagation.
 The disadvantage of this choice is that we cannot use parallel processing, as all the propagations will be run sequentially by a single process, while when using the :literal:`json_interface` with different input files, we are able to run many cases concurrently.

 In this case there is no need to write a derived class of :class:`JsonSimulationManager` with custom implementations for virtual methods.
 We can simply modify the JSON object containing the settings read from the JSON file before it is actually used to set up the simulation objects.
-Thus, this all the code we need to write:
+Thus, all the code we need to write is:

 .. code-block:: cpp
   :linenos: